El Trece: Foundation

 Canal 13 was founded in 1960, and started broadcasting on 1 October 1960, at 8:30 p.m.
 The channel was tendered to the company Rio de la Plata S.A.
 TV, founded by Cuban businessman Goar Mestre and the US network CBS.
+The channel was operated by Goar's company PROARTEL.
 In the mid-1960s, Editorial Atlántida and Mestre's wife bought the shares of the channel.
-Since then, Channel 13 began to compete strongly with the other two open private channels of the city of Buenos Aires, Channel 9 and Channel 11, which had gone through a similar process.
+Since then, Channel 13 began to compete strongly with the other two open private channels of the city of Buenos Aires, Channel 9 and Channel 11, which had gone through a similar process (operation of a television station and association with a major US network).

 In those years there were great successes in the Argentine television industry, with Channel 13 broadcasting Viendo a Biondi ("Seeing Biondi"), a comedy show centered on characters by Pepe Biondi; The Falcón Family starring Pedro Quartucci, and sketch comedy shows such as Telecataplum, featuring an innovative group of Uruguayan comedians including Ricardo Espalter, Enrique Almada and Gabriela Acher, among others.

 On 2 June 1971, at 2:30 in the morning, after the closure of the usual broadcasts, Canal 13 broadcast a program in color (experimental manner), still images of paintings and landscapes, a polychromatic studio and a motionless person, sitting in an armchair.